Estoppel: Estoppel by representation of fact

 In English law, estoppel by representation of fact is a term coined by Spencer Bower.
 This species of estoppel is also referred to as "common law estoppel by representation" in Halsbury's Laws of England, vol 16(2), 2003 reissue.

 Spencer Bower defines estoppel by representation of fact as follows:

 A second definition comes from Sean Wilken and Theresa Villiers:

 A representation can be made by words or conduct.
 Although the representation must be clear and unambiguous, a representation can be inferred from silence where there is a duty to speak or from negligence where a duty of care has arisen.
 Under English law, estoppel by representation of fact usually acts as a defence, though it may act in support of a cause of action or counterclaim.

 Equitable estoppel

-Under English and Australian legal systems, estoppels in equity include promissory and proprietary estoppels, described below.
-(Contrast with estoppel by representation, which is a claim (under the English system) at law.)
+Under English and Australian legal systems, estoppel in equity includes promissory and proprietary estoppels, described below.
+(Contrast with estoppel by representation, which is a claim under the English system of law.)

 Proprietary estoppel

 In English law, proprietary estoppel is distinct from promissory estoppel.
 Proprietary estoppel is not a concept in American law, but a similar result is often reached under the general doctrine of promissory estoppel.

 Traditionally, proprietary estoppel arose in relation to rights to use the land of the owner, and possibly in connection with disputed transfers of ownership.
 Although proprietary estoppel was only traditionally available in disputes affecting title to real property, it has now gained limited acceptance in other areas of law.
 Proprietary estoppel is closely related to the doctrine of constructive trust.

-Fry J summarized the five elements for proprietary estoppel as:
+Edward Fry in the High Court summarized the five elements for proprietary estoppel as: